trishume/ratewithscience/Readme.md

 Ever wanted to rate something on a scale of David Hasselhoff to the Eiffel Tower?
 Well now you can.

 [Dave Pagurek](http://davepagurek.com/) and I made this for the [TerribleHack Winter 2015](http://terriblehack.website/) hackathon.
 I wrote the backend, Dave wrote the frontend.
-I later rewrote the backend in [Nim](http://nim-lang.org/) to make it cleaner and easier to deploy.
+I later rewrote the backend in [Nim](http://nim-lang.org/) and then [D](http://dlang.org) to make it cleaner and easier to deploy as well as learn new languages.

 Try it out at [http://ratewith.science](http://ratewith.science)!